-8. B. Procedures to Follow When "Unsafe to Return" Notification is Given

-Procedures The individual who receives the 'unsafe to return' notification from an authority must inform all staff of this direction and instruct them to proceed from the meeting place to the evacuation site, or the site determined by emergency services personnel.
-Staff must take attendance to confirm that all children are accounted for and escort children to the evacuation site.
-Designated staff who have assisted individuals with medical and/or special needs with exiting the building will assist and accompany these individuals to the evacuation site.
-Erin Barnard or acting supervisor will post a note for parents/guardians on the school entrance with information on the evacuation site, where it is possible to do so.
-Upon arrival at the evacuation site, staff must: Remain calm Take attendance to ensure all children are accounted for Help keep children calm Engage children in activities, where possible Conduct ongoing visual checks and head counts of the children Maintain constant supervision of the children Keep attendance as children are picked up by their parents, guardians or authorized pick-up persons - Remain at the evacuation site until all children have been picked up Communication with parents/guardians Upon arrival at the emergency evacuation site, staff will notify parents/guardians of the emergency situation, evacuation and the location to pick up their children.
+8. B. Procedures to Follow When "Unsafe to Return" Notification is Given instruct them to proceed from the meeting place to the evacuation site, or the site determined by emergency services personnel.
+2. Staff must take attendance to confirm that all children are accounted for and escort children to the evacuation site.
+3. Designated staff who have assisted individuals with medical and/or special needs with exiting the building will assist and accompany these individuals to the evacuation site.
+4. Erin Barnard or acting supervisor will post a note for parents/guardians on the school entrance with information on the evacuation site, where it is possible to do so.
+5. Upon arrival at the evacuation site, staff must: - Remain calm - Take attendance to ensure all children are accounted for - Help keep children calm - Engage children in activities, where possible - Conduct ongoing visual checks and head counts of the children - Maintain constant supervision of the children - Keep attendance as children are picked up by their parents, guardians or authorized pick-up persons - Remain at the evacuation site until all children have been picked up Communication with parents/guardians Upon arrival at the emergency evacuation site, staff will notify parents/guardians of the emergency situation, evacuation and the location to pick up their children.
 Where possible, staff will update the school's voicemail box, send out a mass email, and/or call parents to inform parents/guardians that the school has been evacuated, and include the details of the evacuation site location and contact information in the message.